Ronny Montero

-Ronny Montero (born 15 May 1991) is a Bolivian footballer who play for Palmaflor.
+Ronny Montero (born 15 May 1991) is a Bolivian footballer who plays for Palmaflor.
+He is known on FIFA 23 for having the slowest pace in the Ultimate Team game, with 28.

 Career

 Montero C.D.
 Jorge Wilstermann in 2018 and won two national titles with the club prior to agreeing a new contract with the club in 2021.
 Montero joined Palmaflor ahead of the 2023 season.

 International career

 Montero made his senior international debut for the Bolivia national football team on 13 October 2018 during a 3–0 victory over Myanmar at the Thuwanna YTC Stadium.